apache/couchdb-documentation/src/maintenance/compaction.rst

 ==========

 The `compaction` operation is the way to reduce disk space usage by removing unused and old data from database or view index files.
-This operation is a very similar to the `vacuum` (`SQLite`_ ex.) available for other database management systems.
+This operation is very similar to the `vacuum` (`SQLite`_ ex.) operation available for other database management systems.

 .. _SQLite: http://www.sqlite.org/lang_vacuum.html